DJAlvarez/KinD_on_windows/README.md

 # KinD
-Kind, estands for Kubernetes in Docker.
+Kind, stands for Kubernetes in Docker.
 It's a lightweight alternative to MiniKube which is based on Virtual Machines.
 For more information visit [Kind](https://kind.sigs.k8s.io/).